peaceiris/peaceiris/README.md

 - ⚡ Fun fact: ...
 -->

-**About peaceiris**
+**About @peaceiris**

-I'm Shohei Ueda.
-Call me @peaceiris.
-I am in a master's course at a graduate school in Japan.
+I'm Shohei Ueda, in a master's course at a graduate school in Japan.

 - [peaceiris homepage](https://peaceiris.com/)
 - [GitHub Action Hero: Shohei Ueda - The GitHub Blog](https://github.blog/2020-03-22-github-action-hero-shohei-ueda/)